 1. Did you underestimate Step 3?

-Probably the biggest mistake people make is to underestimate Step 3.
-The old adage “2 months for Step 1, 2 weeks for Step 2, and a Number 2 pencil for Step 3” definitely does not apply, at least not anymore.
+The biggest mistake people make is to underestimate Step 3.
+The old adage “two months for Step 1, two weeks for Step 2, and a Number 2 pencil for Step 3” definitely does not apply, at least not anymore.

-(I don’t know about you, but I also definitely took more than 2 weeks to study for Step 2!
+(I don’t know about you, but I also definitely took more than two weeks to study for Step 2!
 Not to mention that we no longer use Scantrons.)

 In order to ensure a passing score, Step 3 deserves your full attention and respect.
 The score may also be more important if you are considering a medical fellowship after residency.